Faculty - Master of Music in Music Education (Kodály Emphasis)

 Since August 2011 he is Visiting Associate Professor at Holy Names University in Oakland, California, where he conducts the Chamber Choir and teaches Conducting and Musicianship for the Kodaly teacher training program.

-Dr. Steven Hofer, Chair and Associate Professor of Music
+Dr. Steven Hofer - Associate Professor of Music

 Faculty from the Kodály Summer Institute

 Dr. László Norbert Nemes - Choral Conducting, Musicianship, Choir, Special Sessions (Choral Pedagogy)